BourgeoisThibault/dm-online-banking/README.md

     java client-services/target/client-services.jar

 ### <i class="icon-cog"></i> Swagger doc
-Import YAML file on swagger.io
+Import YAML file on swagger.io there are no YAML for data-access because note use directly by client.

     swagger_client.yml
     swagger_clientmanagement.yml